JujuAdams/Chatterbox/docs/latest/reference-variables.md

 | ------ | -------- | ----------------------------- |
 | `name` | string   | Variable to get the value for |

-If the variable hasn't been set by YarnScript, this function will return the default value set by [`ChatterboxVariablesDefault()`](reference-variables#chatterboxvariablesdefaultname-value).
+If the variable hasn't been set by YarnScript, this function will return the default value set by [`ChatterboxVariableDefault()`](reference-variables#chatterboxvariabledefaultname-value).

 &nbsp;